MileHacker Logo

 Traveler's Insight

 Embrace The White city's cycling culture.
 It is an ideal way to explore the city and The island Of hollyhocks at your own pace, taking in the sights and enjoying the fresh air.
-Don't forget to map out your routes and secure your bike.
+Don't forget to map out your routes and book your bike.

 When using taxis, make sure the meter is active to avoid surprises.
 Public transport, notably buses, will transport you around the city efficiently.